 Steps to Find how much RAM your computer can take

-Use Ctrl + Shift + ESC afterward to open the taskbar and size your RAM limits.
+Use Ctrl + Shift + ESC afterward to open the taskbar and check your RAM limits.
 It displays the number of slots you have, the clock’s speed per slot, the type of RAM you have (DDR3 or DDR4), and how much there is.

 Linux users can use the hardinfo software to get detailed system information, as well as memory information.